-Many readers will be very happy to read about the this discovery, in fact, Tor network is used by many criminals for illicit activities, like botnet control, sale of drugs and weapons, and distribution of child pornography.
+Many readers will be very happy to read about this discovery, in fact, Tor network is used by many criminals for illicit activities, like botnet control, the sale of drugs and weapons, and distribution of child exploitations.

 This is probably already happening.
 Tor users that adopt the anonymizing network and other technologies to avoid control and Internet monitoring are tracked by the NSA for example.

 Stay tuned… if the discovery is confirmed, millions of Tor network users are at risk.